bipinKrishnan/ml-recipe-book/_ner_chapter.md

 ![Named entity recignition tokenizer](./assets/ner_tokenizer.png)

-We now have a basic understanding of the task and the related terms that we will encounter in this chapter, now let's talk about the dataset that we will be using for this task.
+We now have a basic understanding of the task and the related terms that we will encounter in this chapter.
+Now let's talk about the dataset we will be using.

 ### Preparing the dataset

 #### Downloading the dataset

-We will be using the [conllpp](https://huggingface.co/datasets/conllpp) which can be directly downloaded using the huggingface datasets library using the code shown below:
+We will be using the [conllpp](https://huggingface.co/datasets/conllpp) dataset which can be directly downloaded using the huggingface datasets library using the code shown below:

 ```python
 from datasets import load_dataset

 raw_datasets = load_dataset("conllpp")
 ```

-If we print ```raw_datasets```, we can see the structure of the dataset:
+On printing ```raw_datasets```, we get the structure of our dataset as shown below:

 ![ner_data_dict](./assets/ner_data_dict.png)

-The dataset is already split into train, validation and test sets where each set has an id, tokens, pos tags, chunk tags and ner tags as features.
+The dataset is already split into train, validation and test sets where each set has these features/columns: id, tokens, pos_tags, chunk_tags and ner_tags

-Can you guess the features that we will be using for this chapter?
+Can you guess the features that we will be using here?

 If you guessed it correctly, ```tokens``` and ```ner_tags``` are the only features we require for the present use case.